Zgharta City

-City City in northern Lebanon, Zgharta District centre
+City in northern Lebanon, Zgharta District centre

 Zgharta stands amid north Lebanon’s hills, with lively souks, stone-built neighbourhoods and access to mountain roads; visitors sample local cheeses, olive oil and drive up toward Ehden and nearby springs.

-Why Visit Zgharta? #
+Why Visit Zgharta?#

 Zgharta draws visitors interested in northern Lebanon’s Maronite heritage, with historic churches, lively weekly souks and proximity to the mountain resort of Ehden for hiking and cooler air.
 Local culinary specialties and seasonal festivals - including folkloric dabke dances - keep community life visible and engaging.
 Olive groves and family-run orchards nearby provide a rural counterpoint to town streets filled with cafés and traditional bakeries.

-Top Things to Do in Zgharta
+Best Things to Do in Zgharta#

-All Attractions ›- Zgharta city centre and market - Visit the lively town market and main square for food and local bustle.
+Zgharta city centre and market - Visit the lively town market and main square for food and local bustle.

-- Mar Sarkis church sites - See local churches important to the town's Christian community and heritage.
+Mar Sarkis church sites - See local churches important to the town’s Christian community and heritage.

-- Local olive orchards - Walk surrounding groves that produce olive oil central to North Lebanon's agriculture.
+Local olive orchards - Walk surrounding groves that produce olive oil central to North Lebanon’s agriculture.

-- Traditional souk alleyways - Explore quieter alleys for specialty shops selling spices, sweets and crafts.
+Traditional souk alleyways - Explore quieter alleys for specialty shops selling spices, sweets and crafts.

-- Village cafés with mountain views - Sit in neighborhood cafés offering tea and views over the surrounding hills.
+Village cafés with mountain views - Sit in neighborhood cafés offering tea and views over the surrounding hills.

-- Family-run wineries nearby - Visit small producers on the hill routes for intimate tastings of local wines.
+Family-run wineries nearby - Visit small producers on the hill routes for intimate tastings of local wines.

-- Ehden and Horsh Ehden Nature Reserve - Short drive to mountain trails, cedar groves and cooler village air in Ehden.
+Ehden and Horsh Ehden Nature Reserve - Short drive to mountain trails, cedar groves and cooler village air in Ehden.

-- Tripoli historic core - Reach Tripoli to explore its citadel, Mamluk mosques and bustling souks.
+Tripoli historic core - Reach Tripoli to explore its citadel, Mamluk mosques and bustling souks.

-Best Time to Visit Zgharta #
+Best Time to Visit Zgharta#

 Zgharta is nicest in late spring and autumn when temperatures are comfortable and local life is lively.
 Summers are hot and dry; winters are cool and rainy.